University of California campus

 Entrance near University Ave., across the street from BAMPFA at the southeast corner.
+Free.

 Dedicated to the late professor Joseph Grinnell, who was the campus’s first director of the Museum of Vertebrate Zoology, this shady spot is home to majestic redwood trees, coast live oaks, and Monterey pines, as well as to an impressive Eucalyptus grove.

 Lawrence Berkeley National Laboratory

 During this 2 ½-hour tour, visitors receive a general Lab Overview, which includes highlights of the 25 scientific breakthroughs discovered at Berkeley Lab–as it is popularly known.
 Visitors also tour the Advanced Light Source (ALS) and the Molecular Foundry–Berkeley Lab’s Nanoscience Research Facility.
 More description and images.

 1 Centennial Dr., below Grizzly Peak Blvd.
 Fee; planetarium and 3-D show additional fee; parking fee.